Quasi-quadratic modules in valuation ring and valued field: Introduction

 Unlike \cite{AK}, we focus on quasi-quadratic modules rather than quadratic modules.
 A quasi-quadratic module in a commutative ring $A$ is defined as follows:

 \begin{definition} Let $A$ be a commutative ring.
 A subset $M$ of $A$ is called a \textit{quasi-quadratic module} in $A$ if $M+M \subseteq M$ and $a^2 M \subseteq M$ for all $a \in A$.
-Note that we always have $0 \in M$. \end{definition} A quasi-quadratic module is a quadratic module if it contains sums of squares of elements in $A$.
-We study quasi-quadratic modules rather than quadratic modules because we can get simpler structure theorems especially when $A=B$ and $A=K$.
+Note that we always have $0 \in M$.
+A quasi-quadratic module distinct from $A$ is called a {\it proper} quasi-quadratic module.
+A quasi-quadratic module is called a {\it quadratic module} if it contains sums of squares of elements in $A$. \end{definition} We study quasi-quadratic modules rather than quadratic modules because we can get simpler structure theorems especially when $A=B$ and $A=K$.